Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) On December 24, an armed attack occurred at a government press conference in Haiti, killing two reporters and a police officer, while many others were injured.

-The shooting occurred around 11 a.m., as journalists had gathered since 8 a.m. at the National University of Haiti Hospital, where the government planned to announce the reopening of the country's largest public hospital, which had been controlled by gangs and closed since earlier this year.
+The shooting occurred around 11 a.m., as journalists had gathered since 8 a.m. at the National University of Haiti Hospital, where the government planned to announce the reopening of the country's largest public hospital, which had been controlled and closed by gangs since earlier this year.

 Video shared online showed at least three people, including reporters, lying on the floor with injuries, although the video has not been verified.

-Robest Dimanche, a spokesman for the Online Media Collective, confirmed that the journalists killed in the attack were Markenzy Nathoux and Jimmy Jean.
+Robest Dimanche, spokesman for the Online Media Collective, confirmed that the journalists killed in the attack were Markenzy Nathoux and Jimmy Jean.
 The Haitian Journalists Association also confirmed that two reporters and a police officer were killed, and that seven more reporters were injured.
 The organization called the attack "horrific" and "pure terrorism."

 "This heinous act, targeting a health and life-giving facility, is an unacceptable attack on the very foundation of our society," the government statement said.

-The National University Hospital of Haiti is the country's largest public health facility, but it has been closed since the beginning of this year due to gang attacks, especially after the overthrow of former Prime Minister Ariel Henry.
+The National University Hospital of Haiti is the country's largest public health facility, but it has been closed since the beginning of this year due to gang attacks, particularly after the overthrow of former Prime Minister Ariel Henry.

 Ngoc Anh (according to Reuters, Guardian)